 Empowering women creates a pathway to stronger families.
 We have seen how women who are educated and engaged in their community become excellent examples and models to other women in their community and the younger generation.
 Hispanic women are active and eager to improve their social capital.
 This program will assist them on how to navigate a new culture and environment.
 The Latino Women Forum is an initiative that will bring a connection between cultures, providing training on how to manage, lead, fundraise, organize, network, and more.
 The goal of The Latino Women Forum is to increase their participation in and contribution to the Hispanic community.

-NEED – EDUCATIONAL WORKSHOPS VOLUNTEERS:
+NEED – Coordinator and volunteers to present EDUCATIONAL WORKSHOPS

 Marketing/ Social Media